IT-REX-Platform/Wiki-EnPro-WS2020/wiki/Application-Architecture--Data-Model.md

 ### Chapter

-A Chapter is a thematical collection of contents.
+A Chapter is a thematical collection of Contents.
 A chapter becomes available to the Student when the startDate is reached and is supposed to be completed when the endDate is reached.
 A Student completes a chapter when all contained Content items have been completed.
 It also contains a maxFoodSum.
 The sum of all Chapters maxFoodSums has to be equal to the maxFoodSum of the containing AdjustableTimePeriod.

 ### Content

 A Content item is supposed to be part of a chapter.
-It appears for the student when the startDate is reached and is supposed to be completed when the endDate is reached.
+It becomes available to the student when the startDate is reached and is supposed to be completed when the endDate is reached.
 It has a foodReward.
 The sum of all contents foodRewards has to be equal to the maxFoodSum of the containing chapter.

 ### QuestionPool